-UCD-based space tech firm O.C.E. signs €25m deal for supply of satellite tools to Chinese company
+UCD-based company O.C.E. signs €25m deal for supply of satellite tools to Chinese firm

 Posted: January 09, 2017

 O.C.E is a spin-in firm headquartered at Nova UCD.
 It develops software for technical applications and supplies radiation-hardened chip-level components targeted primarily at the space and high-reliability sectors.

 The deal will be worth an estimated €25 million in revenue to O.C.E. over the next five years.
 The company made the announcement at NovaUCD, where it won the company achievement of the year for 2017.

 OCE provides software tools, real-time embedded system design and system-on-a-chip (SoC) and system-in package (SiP) hardware products to international clients.
 It has recently added a range of satellite subsystems to its portfolio.